Kristina Gjerde: High Seas Alliance

 The High Seas Alliance (founded 2011) is a partnership of organisation that conserve the high seas through international cooperation and governance.
 They work with global leaders, non-governmental members and the International Union for Conservation of Nature.

 Deep Ocean Stewardship Initiative

-The Deep-Ocean Stewardship Initiative (founded 2013) use stake-holder workshops, publications and surveys to engage experts in law, policy, economics and conservation.
+The Deep-Ocean Stewardship Initiative, an organization founded 2013, use stake-holder workshops, publications and surveys to engage experts in law, policy, economics and conservation.
 They work with national and global policymakers, as well as educators and civilians.

 Gjerde won the 2018 Boat International Media Visionary Ocean Award.

 Publications

-Gjerde has published in many journals including the Journal of Marine and Coastal Law, the Ocean Yearbook, and Science.
+Gjerde published in many journals including the Journal of Marine and Coastal Law, the Ocean Yearbook, and Science.

+Personal life and death

+Gjerde was married to Adam de Sola Pool, who encouraged her during her academic career.
+The couple had a son, Darius, who is part of the steering committee for the Ocean Stewardship Award along with Gjerde and de Sola Pool.

+Gjerde died in Boston of pancreatic cancer on December 26, 2025, at the age of 68.